 Free speech is protected by the United States Constitution and is not a hate crime.
 However, speech that carries a credible threat of violence against an individual or group of people is criminal.

 Hate crimes and discrimination are violations of both California State University and San José State University policies.
 San José State University is committed to creating an atmosphere in which all persons and groups can work and study free of unlawful discrimination.
-For more information on student discrimination and harassment complaints visit Student Discrimination & Harassment Complaints and Chancellor Executive Order 1074.
+For more information on student discrimination and harassment complaints visit Student Discrimination and Harassment Complaints and Chancellor Executive Order 1074.

-If you are a victim or witness of a hate crime, it is important that you report it to law enforcement.
+If you are the victim or witness of a hate crime, it is important that you report it to law enforcement.
 To report a hate crime, please call 9-1-1 or dial 4-2222 from any on campus phone or dial 408-924-2222 from any phone.